Panoramas from Around the World

 PanoPortal is a personal collection of panorama photos.
 Many of the panoramas are from mountain summits and provide spectacular 360° views.
 Most of the panoramas have labeling pointing out other summits.
 Some of the labeling is interactive creating "panoports", which allow for direct linking to other summits or view points from which another panorama exists.
 This allows for "jumping" from one summit to another and is a great way to explore an area for many different vantage points.

-My home area of Lake Tahoe has the highest concentration of panoramas.
+The greater Lake Tahoe area has the highest concentration of panoramas.

 Many of the panoramas have labeling that points out surrounding mountains and other features.
 Labeling that is highlighted with light gray provides distance and direction information to that location from the current panorama location.
 Simply point to the label to bring up the information.